 Thanksgiving Appetizer Board

-The great thing about Thanksgiving Appetizer Boards is that you can buy all the ingredients.
+The great thing about Thanksgiving Appetizer Boards (great for a Friendsgiving too!)is that you can buy all the ingredients.
 Then just put them out for your friends and family to enjoy.
 I thought it’d be nice to have some homemade components to my board, however.
 Check out these other tasty appetizer recipe ideas as well!

 Cornbread crackers was an idea I had a few months ago for the perfect Thanksgiving spread that didn’t require a turkey in the oven.
 The pumpkin butter recipe, however, was a last minute addition.
 I shared the Prosciutto Toast w.
 Pumpkin Butter + Gouda Cheese recipe last month, so now I’m kind of in love with all the ways to use it.

 I originally found it at Trader Joe’s, so I didn’t think a homemade version would be necessary through this holiday season.
 But when I went to my TJs last week, there was no pumpkin butter to be found.

 Apparently, eating pumpkin things is only something we do in October!
 Well nobody told me, and I’m not one to stick to those kinds of rules, so into the kitchen I went armed with my can of pumpkin puree…

 Cornbread Crackers | Cornbread Crisps

 These cornbread crackers taste exactly like cornbread in cracker form.
 YES!!!
 Because of the butter in the recipe, they even have that scrumptious buttery taste.
 All you really need is some honey and you’d be set!
 The recipe below for these cornbread crackers is for thicker crackers (perfect for toppings) and a little more reminiscent of cornbread.